Stealing the Death Star plans – would Managed File Transfer have helped?

 Finally, we will generally need the receiving organisation to provide us with access to write the file.
 This is an area that you can do very little to prepare for in advance, short of insisting that your customers provide credentials when requesting transfers.
 To this end, a useful tool to have available is a simple form for your customers to complete, for example:

-Of course, these are all just suggestions, but I cannot stress how much time you will save yourself by these few small preparations.
+Of course, these are all just suggestions, but I cannot stress how much time you will save yourself by these few small preparations to deal with an unplanned File Transfer Request.

 And in the event of still having troubles sending the files, you can always hide them in a passing service ‘droid!